cherrysop00-ops/BreakFree/README.md

-# BreakFree
+# BreakFree: science-driven system to break smoking & phone addiction.”
 BreakFree — Hackathon Project

 A science-driven digital system to permanently break smoking & mobile addiction without fear, guilt, punishment or substitutes.

--> What BreakFree Does
+# -> What BreakFree Does

 Teaches smokers how to escape nicotine step-by-step